StageCentral/backstage-workshop/slides/workshop/catalog.md

 Let's define this for Github.

-We'll need to have a Personal Access Token with at least reading permission for all repos we own.
+We'll need to have a Personal Access Token with (at least) read permission for all repos we own.

 ---